Wharton EMBA: Insider Intel, Application Advice & More

 Our team includes several Wharton EMBA (WEMBA) admissions experts.
 Among them is SBC consultant Amy, who worked within EMBA admissions for Wharton and shares her insights in a Q&A about the program below.

 But first, here are a few key highlights about the WEMBA program.

 Wharton EMBA Application Essays

-Wharton’s EMBA essays are more extensive than the essay requirements for its full-time program.
-Well-executed essays are essential for a successful application, in addition to a strong GMAT or GRE score, recommendation letters, and possible employer sponsorship.
+Well-executed essays are essential for a successful WEMBA application, in addition to a strong GMAT or GRE score, recommendation letters, and possible employer sponsorship.

-What are your career objectives and how will the Wharton MBA Program for Executives contribute to your attainment of this objective?
+What are your career objectives and aspirations and how will the Wharton MBA Program for Executives contribute to your attainment of these goals?

 Wharton EMBA application deadlines

 |Class Entering in 2024|

 *ET for Philadelphia and Global applicants, PT for San Francisco applicants.
 Your application must be complete by the deadline in order for a decision to be released on time.